Mount Horeb: Location

 The location of Horeb is disputed.
 Jewish and Christian scholars have advanced varying opinions as to its whereabouts since biblical times.
 Elijah is described in 1 Kings 19:1–21 as traveling to Horeb (taking 40 days to walk there from Beersheba), in a way which implies that its position was familiar when that was written, but there are no biblical references set any later in time.
 Additionally the passage identifies a cave large enough to lodge in.
 Also in the beginning of Deuteronomy, where Moses delivers his last speech on the plains of Moab, the location is given to be 11 days to Horeb, which is already an indication that it is not Mount Sinai (ca 500 km distance).
 If Horeb was the same mountain as Mount Sinai, then Beersheba should be closer to the mountain than the location of the plains of Moab.
-This strongly suggest a location somewhere more to the north or the east, places more familiar to the northern tribes than the deep southern Sinai.
+This strongly suggests a location somewhere more to the north or the east, places more familiar to the northern tribes than the deep southern Sinai.

 Christian tradition considers Mount Horeb to be Willow Peak, located adjacent to Saint Catherine's Monastery.

+"Mt.
+Sinai has never been located".